Police declare unlawful assembly at Salem Trump protest

 “OSP has declared this event an unlawful assembly.
 You must disperse,” State Police said via Twitter.

-The pro-Trump crowd was touting repeated unfounded allegations of election fraud and it came the same day pro-Trump protesters stormed the U.S. Capitol.
+The pro-Trump crowd was touting unfounded allegations of election fraud and it came the same day pro-Trump protesters stormed the U.S. Capitol.

-Authorities said one person had been arrested for harrassment and disorderly conduct.
+Authorities said one person had been arrested for harassment and disorderly conduct.
+Video showed protesters and counter-protesters clashing and riot police moving in.
+By mid-afternoon, only a few dozen protesters remained, their American flags and Trump banners drooping in the rain.
+Police kept motorists from the area.

-Prior to the protests operations at the state Capitol had been halted as authorities prepared for crowds and potential damage.
+Prior to the protests, state office buildings around the Capitol were closed as authorities prepared for crowds and potential damage.

-Salem has been the site of weekly protests since the November Election and has seen violent clashes between pro-Trump demonstators and opponents.
+Salem has been the site of weekly protests since the November Election and has seen violent clashes between pro-Trump demonstrators and opponents.